ourresearch/depsy-research/introducing_depsy.md

 # Depsy: valuing the software that powers science
 Heather Piwowar and Jason Priem

 *This paper is still in progress.
-Feel free to submit a pull request with updates and changes*
+Feel free to submit a pull request with updates and changes.*